-There will be NO make-up for the quizzes, class activities and home works.
+There will be NO make-up for the quizzes and home works.
 You can consider potential extra credit opportunities as a chance for make-up.
-For the exams, you will be given an opportunity to make-up if you provide a valid and documented excuse.
-There will be ONLY ONE make up exam which will be comprehensive and held at the end of semester.
+For the exams, you will be given an opportunity to make-up for the midterm.
+The make-up exam will be comprehensive and held at the end of semester.